 All businesses need certain information before they can file an annual report in Georgia.
 In this case, the information is similar whether you’re filing for your Georgia LLC or corporation.
 Before you fill out your form, you should know:

 If you are making changes and this is your first year filing annual registration, you will need to create a customer login on Georgia’s eCorps portal.
-You can do this by clicking the green “Create a User Account” button at the bottom of the login page.

 Once you submit an annual registration, you should be directed to a screen with a success message and a control number.
 On this screen, you can sign up for e-notifications if you want to be notified every time any change is made to your filing history.
 You should also receive an email confirmation to the email address on file.